mgajda/less-arbitrary/towards-better-union.md

 ```

-Please note that our type is a _bounded join-semilattice_
+Please note that any union type defined in such way
+is a _bounded meet-semilattice_
 (since it always allows union of two different types):

 ``` {.haskell #typeclass}